mmkal/plv8-git/readme.md

   execute procedure git_track();
 ```

-Now, whenever rows are inserted or updated into the `test_table` table, the `git_repo` column will automatically be managed as a serialisation of the `.git` folder of an ephemeral git repo.
+Now, whenever rows are inserted or updated into the `test_table` table, the `git` column will automatically be managed as a serialisation of the `.git` folder of an ephemeral git repo.
 All you need to do is `insert`/`update` as normal:

 ```sql
 insert into test_table(id, text)